 A taxpayer acquires a motor vehicle with an expected useful life of five years at a cost of R100 000.
-The vehicle was used for three years of assessment to generate exempt income, after which it was brought into use for purposes of the taxpayer's trade.
+During the first three years, the vehicle was used by the taxpayer for trade purposes to generate exempt income.
+As from the commencement of year 4 the taxpayer's trade generated taxable income.

-&lt;sup>3 Interpretation Note No. 47 (Issue 1) dated 28 July 2009 did not prevent lessors from claiming the small items write-off of R7 000 for years of assessment commencing on or after 1 January 2009.
+&lt;sup>2 Interpretation Note No. 47 (Issue 1) dated 28 July 2009 did not prevent lessors from claiming the small items write-off of R7 000 for years of assessment commencing on or after 1 January 2009.
 Interpretation Note No. 47 (Issue 2) confirms that the small items write-off no longer applies to lessors and this modification takes effect on the date of issue of that Note, namely, 11 November 2009 and applies to any asset acquired on or after that date.